midnite81/prowl/readme.md

  In order to send a notification to a prowl linked device, you will need to create a `Notification` object.
 There are a couple of ways in which to do this.
 You can either call instantiate a new `Notification` object or you can call it from the Prowl object.
+If you call it from the Prowl object the prowl object will be sent to it so you can call the send method via chaining.
 There are a couple of factory methods on the `Notification` object should you rather use those.

  ```php
  <?php